top of page

 Individual Therapy

-Clients are seen for 30-45 minute session with a Therapist.
+Clients are seen for 30-60 minute session with a Therapist.
 The regularity of sessions will depend on the child's needs and the families requests.
-Most sessions are weekly or fortnightly to ensure consistency for the greatest improvement.
+Most sessions begin as weekly to ensure a strong start with goals with consistency providing the greatest improvement.

 Group Therapy